 It seems that taking in too much art in Florence, Italy can be bad for your health.
 Stendhal Syndrome, also known as the Florence Syndrome, is a psychosomatic condition which can affect sensitive souls when they overdose on art – and it usually happens in Florence.

-Since I’ll be in Florence in September, I’ll have to be very careful…
+Since I’m going to Florence soon, I’ll have to be very careful…

 Who Was Stendhal?